webqit/webflo/README.md

 > **Note**
 > <br>The root handler effectively becomes the single point of entry to the application - being that it sees even static requests!

-Now, for workflows in **the `/worker` directory**, the *default action* of `next()` at the edge is to send the request through the network to the server.
+Now, for workflows in **the `/worker` directory**, the *default action* of `next()`ing at the edge is to send the request through the network to the server.
 (But Webflo will know to attempt resolving the request from the application's caching options built into the Service Worker.)

 So, above, if we defined handler functions in the `/worker` directory, we could decide to either handle the received requests or just `next()` them to the server.